-By choosing to place this on its own campaign versus his website he can assure that people who are interested in his webinar don’t get distracted by anything else on his website.
+By choosing to place this content on a landing page versus a website, MAU organizers can assure that people who are interested in the event won’t get distracted by unrelated content that would be present on a full-blown website.

 The great thing about non-promotional campaigns is you’re still able to collect emails and other information that you can use to market to your audience beyond the life of your campaign.